gvwilson/thirdbit/fiction/maddy-roo/index.md

 If you kids can't sort out your problems, you should—"

 "They haven't been fighting with each other,"
-Mama Roo interrupted loudly.
+Mama Roo interrupted.
-The mayor insisted she wasn't going deaf, but would allow to friends that she was grateful when people didn't mumble.
 "They had a fight with a bot down by the river.
 It told them there's more on the way—a sneak attack."

-The mayor frowned.
+The mayor frowned,
+the ear she still had left folding down to match her eyebrows.
 "What were you doing down by the river?
 And why would it tell you there was gonna be a sneak attack?
 Kind of takes away the sneak, if you see my point."